 - It would take 26 years and eight months to repay the average credit card debt (minimum payments).

 This report perfectly addresses the need to consider high-interest debt together with long-term mortgage overpayments.

 Should you address high-interest debt before mortgage overpayments?

-If you have significant high-interest debt with, for example, a credit card or personal loan, the monthly interest charge will be significantly higher than a traditional mortgage.
-As we touched on above, earlier this year, the average credit card interest rate was 20.77%, against circa 4% for standard variable rate mortgages.
+If you have high-interest debt like a credit card, the monthly interest charge will be significantly higher than a traditional mortgage.
+Earlier this year, the average credit card interest rate was 20.77%, against circa 4% for standard variable rate mortgages.